Refine your search

 The preliminary examiners must come from outside the University of Eastern Finland and hold a professorship, docentship, or a corresponding scientific qualification.
 If a person holding a docentship is presented as a preliminary examiner, their up-to-date list of publications must be attached to the proposal.
 The grounds for disqualification determined by the administrative law are considered when appointing the examiners.

 The Dean of the Faculty makes a decision on the preliminary examiners.
 The Faculty´s officer informs the preliminary examiners about the decision and provides them with a copy of the doctoral dissertation as well as instructions for the preparation of the preliminary examiners’ statement.
-The preliminary examiners must give their statements within two months after receiving the documents.
+The preliminary examiners of doctoral dissertations must give their statements within thirty (30) days of the date on which the thesis has been sent to the examiners.
+If necessary, the Dean may grant an extension.

 Permission for public examination of doctoral dissertation